nklingensmith/project3-nklingensmith/README.md

 os
 pandas
 re
+requests
 string
 sys
 ```
-If you would like to use any other libraries, you must ask permission by Thursday, September 29, 2016, using [piazza](http://piazza.cs1656.org).
+If you would like to use any other libraries, you must ask permission by Friday, March 8, 2019, using [piazza](http://piazza.cs1656.org).

 ---

 ### How to submit your assignment
 For this assignment, you must use the repository that was created for you after visiting the classroom link.
-You need to update the repository to include file `arma.py` as described above, and other files that are needed for running your program.
+You need to create the file `arma.py` as described above, and add other files that are needed for running your program.
 You need to make sure to commit your code to the repository provided.
 We will clone all repositories shortly after midnight:
-* the day of the deadline **Sunday, October 9th, 2016 (i.e., at 12:15am, Monday, October 10, 2016)**
+* the day of the deadline **Sunday, March 24, 2019**  (i.e., 0:15am, Monday, March 25, 2019)
 * 24 hours later (for submissions that are one day late / -5 points), and
 * 48 hours after the first deadline (for submissions that are two days late / -15 points).

 Our assumption is that everybody will submit on the first deadline.
-If you want us to consider a late submission, you need to email us at `cs1656-staff@cs.pitt.edu`
+If you want us to grade a late submission, you need to email us at `cs1656-staff@cs.pitt.edu`

 ### About your github account
 It is very important that:
 * Your github account can do **private** repositories.
 If this is not already enabled, you can do it by visiting <https://education.github.com/>
 * You use the same github account for the duration of the course.
-* You use the github account that you specified during the test assignment.
+* You use the github account that you specified on tophat.